 Vikki Day, Bio

-Vikki Day’s love for fine art began at her grandmother’s side, watching fascinated as she created still life and primative oil paintings on her farm in Northern Illinois.
+Vikki Day’s love for fine art began at her grandmother’s side, watching fascinated as she created still life and Early-American-style primative oil paintings on her farm in Northern Illinois.
 A talented elementary and high-school art student (born in 1960), Vikki had enough passion, talent and accolades to be accepted to art school, but unfortunately not enough funding to attend.

 At the age of 30, Vikki and her husband and daughter moved to Vermont and she turned her attention from “replication” to ‘innovation”.
 She began painting maple bowls with cold water process dyes and color pencils, creating whimsical artwork and achieving some fame as a Frog Hollow Artist at galleries in Middlebury and Burlington.
 She was also a featured artist at the Stratton Arts Festival in the early 1990s.